 The big event, however, was my final night at sea, coming across the mouth of the Chesapeake Bay heading to Ocean City.
 When we got internet off of the coast of North Carolina, near Cape Hatteras, it became very clear that we were going to have a front come through.
 According to the marine weather, it would happen on Tuesday morning, just before we arrived in OC.
 But the regular weather had us getting slammed on Monday evening- and that is exactly what happened!
 Imagine: at this point I had sailed around the world and the very worst storm I saw was my final night at sea when the winds clocked in at 45 knots and the lightning struck all around us!
 Visibility was terrible, less than 1nm and the 3 hours I spent trying to look for other boats and wondering when we would are struck by lightning were absolutely no fun…

 Tuesday morning in Ocean City brought us cold, cold air coming off the Atlantic to meet the warm spring air on land.
 Visibility dropped to less than 100 feet as we navigated our way into OC to check on Alyosha’s summer spot.
-Brother Jim jumped on board and he and I were back underway for the final 20 hours to Baltimore.
+Brother Jim jumped on board and he, John and I were back underway for the final 20 hours to Baltimore.

 So many things happened during that last day, and there was so much emotion in having completed this dream… The Delaware Bay proved to be very tricky with the foggy conditions and several boats passed us very close as we used fog signals to figure out where they were.